Ks89/My-MEAN-website-server/README.md

 **This is the server side.** Client side is available [HERE](https://github.com/Ks89/My-MEAN-website-client)
 <br>
 ## Informations
-My MEAN website is a MEAN's web application that I'm creating as a personal website, but also for other uses.
+My MEAN website is a MEAN's web application that I'm creating as a personal website, but also for other users.
 It's composed by:
+- M: a MongoDb's database
+- E: a back-end with Express js
 - A: a front-end in Angular 2
-- N + E: a back-end in Node.js + Express js (and other useful libs like PassportJs)
+- N: a back-end in Node.js
-- M: a MongoDb's database
 - redis
-- webpack + gulp
+- webpack and gulp
 - and other stuff

 A possible extension of this project will be a configurable template to build a custom web app very quickly.
 This is my final goal, please be patient :)

 Attention!
 This project is still an alpha, so it's not production ready.
 Please be careful.
-If you are interested, star this project on GitHub.
+If you are interested, star this project on GitHub, share it and create pull requests.

 Testing:
 - back-end unit: almost done (only the necessary things)*. coverage >=90%
 - back-end integration: almost done*. coverage >=90%

 (*) I unit-tested only public functions and I tested all APIs (integration) except for OAUTH2/PassportJS.
 This is because, it's extremely difficult to test passportjs (for 3dparty services, not for the local auth) without to use browsers (like Zombie or Phantom).
 In my opinion an integration-test for a back-end api must use only backend's code, not also a browser (browser is on client and not on server :) ).
-The problem is that to test PassportJS without a browser it's really diffult.
-I asked on StackOverflow [HERE](http://stackoverflow.com/questions/38169351/how-can-i-test-integration-testing-with-supertest-a-node-js-server-with-passpo), without receivend any answers.
+The problem is that to test PassportJS without a browser it's really difficult.
+I asked on StackOverflow [HERE](http://stackoverflow.com/questions/38169351/how-can-i-test-integration-testing-with-supertest-a-node-js-server-with-passpo), without receive any answers.
 For this reason, I decided to unit-tests these APIs (not APIs theirself but their functions/logics).
-If you want to help me to write integration-test's case for PassportJS, check [this file](https://github.com/Ks89/My-MEAN-website/blob/master/test-server-integration/TODO-auth-3dparty.js)
+If you want to help me to write integration-test's case for PassportJS, check [this file](https://github.com/Ks89/My-MEAN-website-server/blob/master/test-server-integration/TODO-auth-3dparty.experimentalspec.js)

 ## Requirements
+- macOS, Linux or Windows 10 with admin privileges
-- Node.js
+- Node.js + npm
-- MongoDB
-- redis
+- MongoDB and redis
-- npm
-- some global npm dependencies: mocha, nodemon, gulp 4.0 alpha, remap-istanbul
+- some global npm dependencies
 - work in progress... (this is only an alpha, please be patient)

 ## News